Best Air Purifiers for Weed Smoke (2026)

 TL;DR

-The best air purifier for weed smoke is the Levoit Core 600S, with a 410 CFM smoke CADR and activated carbon filtration that handles both marijuana particulates and odor for under $300.
-For maximum odor elimination in large spaces, the IQAir HealthPro Plus packs 5 lbs of granular activated carbon.
-Budget buyers should grab the Winix 5500-2 with its washable carbon filter around $180.
+At Clean Air Critic, the best air purifier for weed smoke is the Levoit Core 600S, with a 410 CFM smoke CADR and activated carbon filtration that handles both marijuana particulates and odor for under $300.
+For maximum odor elimination in large spaces, the IQAir HealthPro Plus XE packs 5 lbs of granular activated carbon.
+Budget buyers wanting WiFi should grab the Winix 5510 around $180.

 Full Comparison